 Unfortunately, that technique links both of them to Kugisaki's ability, the Resonance, which ends up resulting in their defeat.

-In Demon Slayer, high-ranked demons possess the ability called Blood Demon Arts, which varies from demon to demon.
+In Demon Slayer, high-ranking demons possess the ability called Blood Demon Arts, which varies from demon to demon.
 These are unique demon abilities only acquired by reaching a certain power level.

 Some Blood Demon Arts take on the features and structures of the user's blood (like Nezuko's Exploding Blood, Gyutaro's Flying Blood Sickle, and Rui's blood-enhanced threads) while other Blood Demon Arts manifest blood-like features (like Daki's Obi, Kyogai's Drumming, and Enmu's Sleep Inducement).

 Vampires in anime often possess blood-related abilities, particularly hemokinesis and blood weapons.
-There are several well-known vampires in anime, including Alucard from Hellsing, whose blood-sucking ability allows him to absorb the souls of his victims.
+There are several well-known vampires in anime—like Alucard from Hellsing Ultimate, whose blood-sucking ability allows him to absorb the souls of his victims.